-With the world’s longest pleasure pier (1.3 miles) Southend-on-Sea is a colossus of the seaside resorts.
-The town’s Sealife Adventure Centre is the perfect place for spot tropical sharks while 100-year-old Cliff Lift will take you to the High Street, with its art galleries, shops and museums.
+With the world’s longest pleasure pier (1.3 miles), Southend-on-Sea is a colossus of the seaside resorts.
+The town’s Sealife Adventure Centre is the perfect place for spot tropical sharks while the 100-year-old Cliff Lift will take you to the High Street, with its art galleries, shops and museums.

 Lyme Regis, Dorset

 Fishermen’s cottages, thatched houses and elegant Victorian villas make Lyme Regis one of the most picturesque hang-outs on a summer’s day.
 The town was a favourite with Jane Austen who wrote about “the principal street almost hurrying into the water, the Walk to the Cobb, skirting round the pleasant little bay.”
 The town has a number of historical landmarks from the watermill, which dates all the way back to the 14th century, to the beautiful St Michael’s Church and the fascinating Lepers’ Well.